-A licensed pharmacy which contracts with us or the Pharmacy Benefits Administrator, to provide prescription drugs as specified under the What Are My Prescription Drug Benefits? section.
+A licensed pharmacy which contracts with us or the Pharmacy Benefits Administrator, to provide prescription drugs as specified under the Prescription Drugs benefit section.

 Participating Provider

 A provider, who at the time services are received, has a participating contract in effect with us.